tylerlwsmith/caddyexamples.com/content/examples/using-environment-variable-for-hostname.md

 }
 ```

+During development, no value is needed for the `$SITE_HOSTNAME` environment variable: it will default to `localhost:80`.
+Because the default `http` port `:80` is specified, Caddy will serve the site strictly over `http` without attempting to provision a certificate.

-During development, you could run this without providing the `SITE_HOSTNAME` variable and it would default to `localhost`.
-If you set `SITE_HOSTNAME` to `example.com` when running in production, Caddy would automatically provision the TLS certificates, allowing you to run the same Caddyfile in development and production.
+In production, the `$SITE_HOSTNAME` environment variable should be set to the appropriate domain (example: `yoursite.com`).
+Caddy will then automatically provision the TLS certificates, allowing you to run the same Caddyfile in both development and production.

 ## Gotchas

+There are a few things you need to watch out for if you use this configuration.

-**The redirect won't work correctly if you're mapping to a different port on the host than the port running inside a container.** If Caddy is running on port `:80` in a container but it is mapped to `:8080` on the host, the example above would redirect `http://www.localhost:8080` to `http://localhost:80`.
-This is because Docker changes port `:8080` to `:80` before Caddy ever sees it, so in a container Caddy is actually redirecting `http://www.localhost` to `http://localhost` (port `:80` is dropped because it is the default http port).
+**The `www` to non-`www` redirect won't work correctly if you're mapping to a different port on the host when running inside a container.** If Caddy is running on port `:80` in a container but it is mapped to `:8080` on the host, the example above would redirect `http://www.localhost:8080` to `http://localhost:80`.
+This is because Docker maps the host port `:8080` to `:80` before Caddy ever sees it, so inside the container Caddy is actually redirecting `http://www.localhost:80` to `http://localhost:80`.

-**You can't use `HOSTNAME` for the environment variable inside the container.** The Caddy container already has an environment variable called `HOSTNAME`, and it cannot be overwritten.
+**You can't use the environment variable `$HOSTNAME` if you're running inside of a Docker container.** The Caddy container already has an environment variable called `$HOSTNAME`, and it cannot be overwritten.

-**Testing the `www.localhost` redirect may require changes to your computer's `hosts` file.** The `www.localhost` address worked fine on my MacBook with no configuration, but your mileage may vary.
+**Testing the `www.localhost` redirect may require changes to your computer's `hosts` file.** The `www.localhost` address worked fine on my MacBook with no additional configuration, but your mileage may vary.